Measurement-based perturbation theory and differential equation parameter estimation with applications to satellite gravimetry: Introduction

 \section{Introduction}

-The history of geodesy changed with the launch of the first artificial satellite Sputnik-1 on 4 October 1957 by the former Soviet Union.
+The history of geodesy has changed with the launch of the first artificial satellite Sputnik-1 on 4 October 1957 by the former Soviet Union.
 Satellites have brought a revolutionary change of the way we measure the Earth, both geometrically and physically.
 Sixty years of satellite gravimetry has since witnessed a profound advance in both satellite gravity theory and practical production of Earth's gravitational models, in particular, in the past decade or so, thanks to the launches of three dedicated satellite gravity missions: the Challenging Mini-satellite Payload (CHAMP) launched in 2000, the Gravity Recovery and Climate Experiment (GRACE) in 2002, and the Gravity field and steady-state Ocean Circulation Explorer (GOCE) in 2009.
 The dedicated satellite gravity missions have provided frontier challenges and science tools to explore and understand solid and fluid geophysical processes and dynamics of the Earth (see e.g., NRC 1997; Wahr et al. 1998; Dickey 2000; Reigber et al. 2003; Tapley et al. 2004a; Rummel et al. 2011a).
 From the geodetic point of view, the most expected celebration and continuation of these sixty years of great achievement of satellite gravimetry may culminate in the launch of the GRACE Follow-on mission scheduled in 2017.
+For more information on GRACE Follow-on, the reader is referred to Flechtner et al. (2014), Christophe et al. (2015) and the website https://gracefo.jpl.nasa.gov/.